Mahmoud-nfz/SheSolves2022/Problem_10/statement.md

 a = [4,2,5,1,3] (makes 2 cyclic shifts, or any number that has a remainder of 2 when divided by 3).

 Let's look at an example.
-Let n=6, i.e. initially a = [1,2,3,4,5,6].
+Let n=6, initially a = [1,2,3,4,5,6].
 A possible scenario is described below.

 i = 1: no matter how many cyclic shifts Zoe makes, the array a does not change.
 i = 2: let's say Zoe decided to make a 1 cyclic shift, then the array will look like a = [2,1,3,4,5,6].